-An eligible borrower that posts eligible non-mortgage-backed ABS collateral that has satisfied the New York Fed's risk assessment should expect to receive financing; provided that any good faith indication from the New York Fed that a nonmortgage-backed ABS has satisfied its risk assessment is subject to, among other things, any changes that may occur in the risk profile of the ABS subsequent to the provision of the good faith indication.
+An eligible borrower that posts eligible non-mortgagebackednewly issued ABS collateral that has satisfied the New York Fed's risk assessment should expect to receive financing; provided that any good faith indication from the New York Fed that a non-mortgage-backed newly issued ABS has satisfied its risk assessment is subject to the New York Fed's right to reject such ABS based on, among other things, any changes that may occur in the risk profile of the ABS subsequent to the provision of the good faith indication.
 In all cases, the determination that an ABS meets the eligibility requirements of the TALF program continues to be the responsibility of the borrower and the TALF agent.
 Further, any determination by the New York Fed, following its risk assessment, that proposed TALF-eligible collateral is acceptable is not investment advice, a recommendation to purchase securities or a guarantee of credit quality, and does not reflect any view by the New York Fed as to the value of such security and no potential TALF borrower should rely on such determination in connection with its purchase of any ABS.